-• This example illustrates the secure VPN tunnel interconnection between the configured Advantech router and a router of a remote network behind the Internet.
-The cellular network is used to connect the configured router to the Internet.
+- This example highlights the establishment of a secure VPN tunnel for interconnecting the configured Advantech router with a router in a remote network, facilitated via the Internet. - The configured router connects to the Internet using the cellular network.

-Figure 3: Using VPN Tunnel
+Figure 3: VPN Networks Interconnection